genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/5-grid-pro-renderers.md

 </foundation-grid-pro>
 ```

-4. Add `auto-cell-renderer-by-type` attribute to your grid to enable this feature:
+4. Add the `auto-cell-renderer-by-type` attribute to your grid to enable this feature:

 ```html
 <foundation-grid-pro auto-cell-renderer-by-type>
   ...
 </foundation-grid-pro>
 ```
-After these four steps, you can see the new column with the boolean build-in renderer in your grid
+This will show the new column with the boolean built-in renderer in your grid.

 :::tip
-If you want to be able to click on the checkbox, you need to add the field `editable` to `true`
+If you want to be able to click on the checkbox, you need to set the `editable` property of the field to `true`.
 :::

 ### actionsMenu

-It adds a nasted action menu to a cell in your grid.
+This adds a nested action menu to a cell in your grid.
 To implement this feature, you need to follow these steps:

 1. Import `getActionsMenuDef` from `@genesislcap/grid-pro`: